 How to fix sync problems?

-NotePlan 3 synchronizes your notes by default using CloudKit.
+NotePlan synchronizes your notes by default using CloudKit.
 You can change it to iCloud Drive in the preferences.
 If you are using Dropbox, please change it to iCloud Drive or CloudKit.
 Dropbox is not working completely and is not recommended to use.

-If the sync is not working, please try the following points:
+If the sync is not working, please try the following checklist:

 - Fully reboot your Mac and iOS devices to make sure nothing is stuck in a temporary issue.

 - If you are using iCloud Drive syncing, turn off "Optimize Mac Storage".